AutoDash/AutoDash/README.md

 ```
 to ensure newer versions of packages can be fetched by pip.

-NOTE: we recommend using a python [virtual environment](https://virtualenvwrapper.readthedocs.io/en/latest/) for installing the python code so the packages don't conflict with any other python projects
+NOTE: we recommend using a python [virtual environment](https://virtualenvwrapper.readthedocs.io/en/latest/) for installing the python dependencies so that the packages don't conflict with any other python projects.

 Now you can run the readonly configuration: